 The region of Cuyo has an arid or semi-arid climate with an average annual precipitation of about 100 to 500 mm (4 to 20 in) that is generally unreliable from year to year.

-The region encompasses a wide range of latitudes and features altitudes that range from 500 m (1,640 ft) to nearly 7,000 m (22,965 ft), gives rise to a diverse range of climates.
+The region encompasses a wide range of latitudes and features altitudes that range from 500 m (1,640 ft) to nearly 7,000 m (22,965 ft), giving rise to a diverse range of climates.

-Summers in the region are hot and generally very sunny, averaging as much as 10 hours per day.
+Summer in the region is hot and generally very sunny, averaging as much as 10 hours per day.
 In contrast, winters are dry and cold and average around 7–8 hours of sunshine per day.
 Temperatures can vary widely with altitude.

-As in other parts of Argentina, tourism is an important source of income.
+As in other parts of Argentina, tourism is an essential source of income.
 Some of the sites that receive a large number of visitors are the following: